Personal mission development is about focusing yourself on the dent in the universe you want to make.

-Leaders who live fulfilled lives spend time in personal mission development and give themselves a great chance to live purposefully.
 Men and women who have a strong sense of who they are shape the world, both at a local and a global level.
-People such as Richard Branson, Arnold Schwarzenegger, Tony Robbins, Ghandi, Sorrel Wilby, Anita Roddick, Christopher Reeve, Janine Shepherd and many more are all people who have a clear sense of who they are, use their natural skills and talents, and take regular inspired action to make a difference in the world.
+People such as Richard Branson, Arnold Schwarzenegger, Majora Carter, Tony Robbins, Ghandi, Sorrel Wilby, Anita Roddick, Christopher Reeve, Janine Shepherd and many more are all people who have a clear sense of who they are, use their natural skills and talents, and take regular inspired action to make a difference in the world.

-The real point of the exercise is to consider how you show up in the world, so that you live a fulfilled life.
+The real point of the exercise is to consider how you show up in the world, so that you live a flourishing life.

 Living Purposefully simply means that in each moment you are present enough to be, for example, a kind and loving parent, or to be a fair and just leader, or to give hope to another, by saying a kind word to a person in trouble.